moirei/pipeline/docs/operators.md

 ## `switch`

-Forks the payload data through provided pipelines and returns an array from each result.
+Forks the payload data through provided pipelines and returns an array representation of each result.

 This operator only accepts an array of pipes or a function that returns an array of pipes.